Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 Because there are two types of objects, you have to be careful about which object you are creating.

-### Creating JS-implemented WebIDL objects
+### Creating JS-implemented Web IDL objects

-To create a JS-implemented WebIDL object, one must create both the chrome-side implementation object and the content-side page-exposed object.
+To create a JS-implemented Web IDL object, one must create both the chrome-side implementation object and the content-side page-exposed object.
 There are three ways to do this.

-#### Using the WebIDL constructor
+#### Using the Web IDL constructor

 If the interface has a constructor, a content-side object can be created by getting that constructor from the relevant content window and